node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 #### Upgrading 4GB images

-As they already have Node.js 6.x installed - the easiest way to upgrade is to over-install the latest version:
+The latest Debian images already have Node.js installed - the easiest way to upgrade is to use the built in upgrade tool:

-    sudo npm cache clean
-    sudo npm install -g --unsafe-perm node-red
+        sudo apt update
+        sudo apt upgrade nodejs bb-node-red-installer

+If you are on the 2017 9.2 version you may need to run `apt-get dist-upgrade` first.

 Then stop and restart Node-RED.

-To upgrade Node.js, just use the normal apt upgrade procedure.

 <div class="doc-callout">
 Note: Do NOT use the Raspberry Pi / Debian upgrade script (`update-nodejs-and-nodered`) as it will re-install both Node.js and Node-RED